loh-tar/tbsm/README.md

 #### From Source

-_cd_ into the downloaded source tree and simply run:
+In most cases simply _cd_ into the downloaded source tree and run:

     sudo make install

+However, should you be on a non GNU system, or using a somehow special distribution which only has a BusyBox, please [see here.](https://github.com/loh-tar/tbsm/issues/9)

 To remove, which you will of cause never do, run: